ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 We started up a mountain hill and after some discussion in Mongolian between Anuka and Baaggi, we turned around, deciding that the path would be too muddy given the recent rainfall.
 As a Tsagaannuur local, Anuka has traveled to and from Murun many times in her life.
 "There are many paths to Tsagaannuur", she said before adding with a smile, "And you can of course always make your own path".

-Cut to 20 minutes later and I was clutching the overhead handlebar with unexplainable strength to avoid bouncing out of my seat as the the car barged forward.
-Once I got used to the arrythmia I got lost in thought thinking about the dichotomy of us navigating by way of geographical landmarks while in a 2003 Lexus.
+Cut to 20 minutes later and I was clutching the overhead handlebar with unexplainable strength to avoid bouncing out of my seat as the car barged forward.
+Once I got used to the arrythmia I got lost in thought thinking about the dichotomy of us navigating by way of geographical landmarks in a 2003 Lexus equipped with GPS.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-15-06-762000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-15-06-762000_evan.webp" description="The relentless pursuit of perfection.
+Lexus." %}

 After around an hour on the road, the landscape was beginning to change.
 Away from Murun and its sought after asphalt, the true expansiveness of Mongolia was beginning to reveal itself.
 Ancient mountains covered in nothing but short grass and rocks.
 And interestingly, no matter how far away we drove from "civilization", we saw gers scattered everywhere.

-{% include photo.html url="2023-09-14-north-mongolia/general/__2023-08-30_02-22-00-460000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/general/__2023-08-30_02-22-00-460000_cam.webp" description="A typical landscape in northern Mongolia.
+Scattered and free-roaming livestock graze the green rolling hills.
+The white canopies of gers are sprinkled all throughout each valley.
+Evergreen forests blanket the distant hillsides." %}

 The "road" was taking a toll on the Lexus, leading Baagii to make frequent stops to cool the engine.
 (It goes without saying that cars don't last long here).
 During of these stops, we were approached by a man walking alongside his horse.
 Baagii started talking with him, and we did our ritual of asking what his name was (pretty much the only thing we know how to say), and then unsuccessfully repeating their name back to them.
 Before long, the gentleman's friend pulls up on his motorcyle, in masterful style.
 They wanted to drink with us.